nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_RADIO_BUTTONS.md

 }
 ```

-That function is the first, and only, argument that the `map()` method will accept.
+That function is the first, and only, argument that the `.map()` method will accept.
 As it iterates the array, it will take the object at the current location and pass it as an argument to **your** function.
 Your function defines the `size` parameter.

-So an object comes into your function, and a string gets returned.
-That string goes into a new array.
+So an _object_ comes into your function, and a _string_ gets returned.
+That string goes into a new _array_.

 ### Original Array